triangledirt/books/RAPE!.md

 "Now, all of you, keep your mouths shut.
 If you harass my witness I'll arrest you.
 We don't have a proper line up room, so we're stuck with this, ok everybody?
 Now, sit up straight.
 The witness can enter the room now."

 Officer Somebody stood at the door with his hand on his gun.
-Laely came in the room and instantly Seymour recognized her---he stood up and was waggin' his tail and shit.
+Laely came in the room and instantly Seymour recognized her—he stood up and was waggin' his tail and shit.
 Laely went to the dog.
 She kneels right in front of him and holds her hand out.
 Seymour licks her, and Laely smiles.

 Her face is bruised, and her neck too, and she has a gash on her lip.